Neonatal diabetes: Signs and symptoms

 The first sign of neonatal diabetes is often slowed fetal growth, followed by unusually low birthweight.
 At some point within the first six months of life, infants with neonatal diabetes tend to experience the classic symptoms of type 1 diabetes: thirst, frequent urination, and signs of dehydration.
 The timing of symptom onset varies with the type of neonatal diabetes.
 Those with transient neonatal diabetes tend to have symptoms in the first few days or weeks of life, with affected children showing weight loss and signs of dehydration, along with high levels of sugar in the blood and urine.
-Some children also have high levels of ketones in the bood and urine, or signs of metabolic acidosis.
+Some children also have high levels of ketones in the blood and urine, or signs of metabolic acidosis.
 Permanent neonatal diabetes starts slightly later, typicalaly around six weeks of age.
 Regardless of type, preterm infants tend to experience symptoms earlier, typically around one week of age.

 Neonatal diabetes is classified into three subtypes: permanent, transient, and syndromic; each with distinct genetic causes and symptoms.

 Syndromic neonatal diabetes is the term for diabetes as just one component of any of several complex syndromes that affect neonates, including IPEX syndrome, Wolcott-Rallison syndrome, and Wolfram syndrome.
 Symptoms vary widely based on the syndrome.